 Rapid changes in physical activity levels, especially in combination with poor footwear choices, are a significant contributor to this health problem.
 Running longer than usual distances, boosting the number of days exercised per week, changing the surface run or exercised on, and suddenly increasing the volume or intensity of hill workouts can all place significant stress on lower extremity tissues and lead to shin splints, even in trained athletes.

 Shin splints may self-resolve, though they are likely to recur if the underlying factors that cause this health problem are not dealt with in a timely and appropriate manner.
 Treatment for shin splints falls into two distinct categories: Acute (i.e., immediate) and long-term.

 - Applying heat rub to the involved area

-- Stretching the Achilles tendon and anterior lower leg muscles
+- Gently stretching the Achilles tendon and anterior lower leg muscles

 Long-term treatment measures, to help prevent the recurrence of shin splints, include: